rachayita/OpsNotes/rust/rust.md

 - `slice.chars()` produce Iterator over its characters
 - if a type implements `Display`, std lib automatically implements `std::str::ToString`

-## std::sync::Mutex
+## std::sync::{Mutex, RwLock, CondVar, atomic}
-- solely about locking data in multi-threaded environment
+- `Mutex`: solely about locking data in multi-threaded environment
   - provides exclusive (mut) access to its locked data
     - even though the data has shared access
     - dynamically enforces exclusive access
       - something thats usually done statically at compile time
     - even `std::cell:RefCell` does the same without supporting multiple threads
     - both are flavous of interior mutability
   - `datarace`: a bug known for reading and writing the same memory concurrently
   - `poisoned mutex`:
     - if a thread panics while holding a mutex
       - rust marks the mutex as poisoned
     - any attempt to lock the subsequent poisoned mutex will get an error result
+  - can have only one reader or one writer or none
+- `RwLock` have either one writer or many readers
+- in `CondVar` *wait()* blocks untill some other thread calls *notify_all()*
+- `atomic` types are for lock free concurrent programming
+  - AtomicIsize, AtomicUsize, AtomicI8, AtomicI16, AtomicI32, AtomicI64, AtomicU8
+    - shared integer types corresponding to single-threaded isize, usize, i8, i16 etc
+  - AtomicBool is a shared bool value.
+  - AtomicPtr<T> is a shared value of the unsafe pointer type  \*mut T
+  - their constructors are all const fn for creating static variables as well
+- RwLock, Mutex and Atomics are forms of interior mutability
+  - so their method takes self by shared reference
+  - this makes them useful as simple global variables

+## std::sync::{Rc, Arc}
+- `Rc` and `Arc` types are very similar
+  - only difference is: Arc is safe to share between threads directly
+    - keep the containing variable alive, even if the parent thread bails out early
+    - `clone()` only increases the reference count of `Arc` not the containing variable
+  - plain Rc uses faster non- thread-safe code to update its reference count

 ## async
 - traits doesnt have asynchronous methods